syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Windows-Forms.md

 {% endtabs %}

-Step 7: Add below code example to save the Word document in Windows Forms.
+Step 7: Add below code example to **save the Word document in Windows Forms**.

 {% tabs %}